-SSL.com shall contractually guarantee that all applicable requirements specified in the CP/CPS, including satisfaction of EV Guidelines, are met in all contracts with Subordinate CAs, external RAs, Enterprise RAs, and/or subcontractors that involve or relate to the issuance or maintenance of Certificates.
+SSL.com shall contractually guarantee that all applicable requirements specified in the CP/CPS, including satisfaction of EV Guidelines, are met in all contracts with Subordinate

+CAs, external RAs, Enterprise RAs, and/or subcontractors that involve or relate to the issuance or maintenance of Certificates.

-SSL.com shall enforce these obligations and internally audit each such entity for compliance with these requirements on an annual basis.
+For Technically Constrained Subordinate CAs allowed to issue SSL/TLS Certificates in line with Section 7.1.5, SSL.com shall enforce these obligations and internally audit each such entity for compliance with this CP/CPS on an annual basis per Section 8.7.